 Entry Authors can be the same as those listed in the primary citation, or a subset of Citation Authors.
 Alternatively, there may be more Entry Authors listed than there are Citation Authors.
-At least one Entry Author should be included in the author list for the primary citation.

 Citation Authors are those listed on the primary publication describing the entry.
 The Citation Author list may be different from the Entry Author list as described above.

 If an entry is to be obsoleted, it is the responsibility of the PI/Team Leader equivalent to notify the corresponding author of the paper.

 A re-refinement of data available in the PDB must acknowledge the original data set by citing the PDB entry (and corresponding citation, if available) in the re-refined PDB entry.
 This information can be noted at the time of deposition.
 A re-refined entry may be deposited prior to publication but will not be processed (will have REFI status) or released until the associated publication has become publicly available.
 See the wwPDB Processing Procedures Document for further information (Section A.9).